DomWilliams0/name-needed/.planning/backlog.md

 * revamp hauling to add different methods
 	* carrying (add a new TransformChild component)
 	* dragging/pushing
+* [ ] add check for space anywhere in inventory before deciding to go pick something up, instead of going there and failing immediately

 ## World generation
 * better biome generation